 - Water conservation

-There are more than a thousand National Parks in Australia, with world standard measures in place to protect them; all are cared for by rangers, and are well marked.
-There are seventeen World Heritage Sites including the Sydney Opera House, Fraser Island, the Great Barrier Reef, Uluru and Kata Tjuta National Park and the Tasmanian Wilderness.
-See austravel.com for a full list.
+There are more than a thousand national parks in Australia, with world standard measures in place to protect them; all are cared for by rangers, and are well marked.
+There are seventeen World Heritage sites including the Sydney Opera House, Fraser Island, the Great Barrier Reef, Uluru and Kata Tjuta National Park and the Tasmanian Wilderness.

-Many of our tours give you an insight into the ancient world of the Aboriginal Culture, we are very careful to work with guides and operators that support various projects in the areas that you visit, so you can learn about this fascinating culture but at the same time know you are supporting a good cause.
+Many of our tours give you an insight into the ancient world of Aboriginal culture.
+We are very careful to work with guides and operators that support various projects in the areas that you visit, so you can learn about this fascinating culture but at the same time know you are supporting a good cause.